Blog

 What Message Are You Sending?

 Whether you know it or not, your business could send a message to potential burglars about how easy or difficult it is to break in.
 Professional thieves can quickly assess a property, also known as “casing,” to determine if it could be an easy and lucrative target.
-Unfortunately, many employees and business owners unknowingly do things every day that could entice a burglary.
+Unfortunately, many employees and business owners unknowingly do things every day that could entice a burglar.

 • Everyone knows the basics of security—lock all your doors and make sure your security system is engaged (hopefully you have one!).
 But you can do a lot more to protect your business.
 Have you considered conducting a security audit of your business?
 Knowing that all your existing security measures are working properly is the best place to start.
 One broken exterior light or window lock could make all the difference.